Sociology (SOC)

 SOC 693.
 Thesis Analysis3 Units

-Description: This course requires students to conduct the research portion of their thesis, specifically a secondary data analysis, survey research, or qualitative research.
+Description: This independent study requires students to conduct the research portion of their thesis, specifically a secondary data analysis, survey research, or qualitative research under the direction of their thesis methodologist.

 For class offerings for a specific term, refer to the Schedule of Classes